EB1A and NIW RFE exhibits, page cites, and officer review

 Do not overbuild the packet

 A common RFE mistake is adding every old exhibit again because the response feels thin.
-That usually makes the review harder.
+That makes the review harder.

 Include what answers the objection.
 Cite old evidence when needed.
 Add new explanation when the first filing was unclear.
 But do not make the officer rebuild your case from scratch.